AI Dungeon: Content moderation and user privacy

 In April 2021, AI Dungeon implemented a new algorithm for content moderation to prevent instances of text-based simulated child pornography created by users.
 The moderation process involved a human moderator reading through private stories.
-The filter frequently flagged false positives due to wording (terms like "eight-year-old laptop" misinterpreted as the age of a child), affecting permissible pornographic and non-pornographic stories.
-Controversy and review bombing of AI Dungeon occurred as a result of the moderation system, citing false positives and a lack of communication between Latitude and its userbase following the change.
+The filter frequently flagged false positives due to wording (terms like "eight-year-old laptop" misinterpreted as the age of a child), affecting both pornographic and non-pornographic stories.
+Controversy and review bombing of AI Dungeon occurred as a result of the moderation system, citing false positives and a lack of communication between Latitude and its user base following the change.

 Addition of advertisements

-In June 2022, AI Dungeon added advertisements to replace the past "energy" (users would need to wait to get more turns at generating AI content) system.
-The advertisement system would allow infinite tries of AI output, but would occasionally interrupt gameplay with advertisements.
-This addition was met with backlash from users, and Latitude would add a beta system in response, allowing storing of actions with the only way of getting more actions being watching an advertisement.
+In June 2022, AI Dungeon added advertisements to replace the past "energy" system, in which users would need to wait for energy to refill to generate more content.
+The advertisement system would allow for infinite tries of AI output, but would occasionally interrupt gameplay with advertisements.
+This addition received backlash from users, and Latitude would add a beta system in response, allowing storing of actions through watching advertisements.
+The advertisement system was removed by the end of 2022.

-Release on Steam

-The Steam version of AI Dungeon was released on July 28, 2022.
-It received a generally positive reception.